Around the 2018 Holocaust Remembrance Day at the Shoah Memorial

 Visit of Audrey Azoulay, Director of UNESCO

-Mrs Audrey Azoulay, UNESCO Director, accompanied by a delegation of members of the organization, went to the Memorial on Friday 26 January where she was able to attend a private visit of the exhibition dedicated to Beate and Serge Klarsfeld, in their presence.
+Mrs. Audrey Azoulay, Director of UNESCO, accompanied by a delegation of members of the organization, went to the Memorial on Friday 26 January, where she was able to attend a private tour of the exhibition dedicated to Beate and Serge Klarsfeld, in their presence.
 You can find the live images of this visit on the Memorial’s Facebook page.

 Ceremony in the crypt of the Memorial

-During this ceremony, the ambassadors of memory 2017 (Lycée Charlemagne, Paris 4th) passed the baton to the future ambassadors of memory (Lycée René Cassin, Paris 16th).
-A tribute to the victims of the Shoah was then rendered through readings of texts, a minute of silence and a deposit of wreaths and candles on the marble star, symbolic tomb of the six million Jews who died without burial.
+During this ceremony, the ambassadors of memory 2017 (Lycée Charlemagne, Paris 4e) handed over to the future ambassadors of memory (Lycée René Cassin, Paris 16e).
+A tribute to the victims of the Shoah was then rendered through readings, a minute of silence and a deposit of wreaths and candles on the marble star, symbolic tomb of the six million Jews who died without burial.

-Henri Borlant surrounded by ambassadors of the memory of the Lycée René Cassin. © Michel Isaac
+Henri Borlant surrounded by the memory ambassadors of the Lycée René Cassin. © Michel Isaac

 Audrey Azoulay and Kévin, ambassador of memory (Lycée Delacroix, Drancy). © Michel Isaac